-Aside from the wetland found on the Dombrowiski parcel, these properties do not strongly contribute to aquifer recharge or protect wellfields in the area.
+Aside from the wetlands found on the Dombrowiski and McIntosh Trust parcels, these properties do not strongly contribute to aquifer recharge or protect wellfields in the area.
 They have non-hydric soils and are drained by roadside swales and the Faka-Union Canal which runs along the eastern boundary.
 Some onsite water attenuation occurs during periods of heavy rain but there are few wetland indicators which suggests a short hydroperiod.
 The wetter portions of these parcels contain depressional soils with Boca, Riviera, limestone substratum and Copeland fine sands.
-The depressional wetland and swales provide habitat for aquatic species and wading birds that prey on them.
+The depressional wetlands and swales provide habitat for aquatic species and wading birds that prey on them.